sciZer0/7/v/README.md

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-After creating the Genesis Block right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) are for free equally distributed among over 10 million people who become Voters (users).
+After creating the Genesis Block right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) are for free equally distributed among over 10 million people becoming Voters (users).

 Through a fair airdrop excluding the multi-accounting, I have an idea on this.